OPS-E2E-PPE/VBA-Docs/api/Word.AutoCaption.CaptionLabel.md

 keywords: vbawd10.chm159055875
 f1_keywords:
 - vbawd10.chm159055875
-ms.prod: word
 api_name:
 - Word.AutoCaption.CaptionLabel
 ms.assetid: 8e4864e4-e42b-ccc0-9611-eda7753089f4
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # AutoCaption.CaptionLabel property (Word)

 Returns or sets the caption label ("Figure," "Table," or "Equation," for example) of the specified caption.
 Read/write **Variant**.

 ## Syntax

 _expression_. `CaptionLabel`

 _expression_ A variable that represents an '[AutoCaption](Word.AutoCaption.md)' object.

 ## Remarks

 This property can be set to a string or a **WdCaptionLabelID** constant.

 ## Example